 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Each semester the Department of English welcomes over two hundred visiting students, mainly from the United States and Europe.
 The following guidelines explain some of the special procedures and conditions which apply to Visiting Students.

 - The Academic Co-ordinator for visiting students for 2017-18 is Mrs Bernadette O'Sullivan, Room 336, 2nd Floor, Arts Millennium Building

 - The Administrative Co-ordinator for visiting student matters is Ms Irene O'Malley and her office hours are posted on her door: Room 511, 3rd Floor, Tower 1.

 - Courses may be selected from both Second Year and Third Year programmes offered by the Department, subject to course availability.
 Visiting students will find the selection of courses in our discipline listed in the Visiting Student Handbook.
 Please note that it is not safe to select courses from the discipline website, which displays courses from various programmes.
-All modules available to visiting students for 2017-18 can be found in the Visiting Student Course Outline 2017-18
+All modules available to visiting students for Semester 2 2017-18 can be found in the Visiting Student Course Outline_Semester 2 2017-18

 - If selecting courses from both Second and Third Year, please ensure that classes are not scheduled to take place at the same time.